-All teacher licensure candidates seeking admission to the Teacher Education Program must complete an application for admission to the program and meet with members of the School of Education faculty for an interview.
+All teacher licensure candidates seeking admission to the Teacher Education Program must complete an application for admission to the program and meet with members of the Teacher Education faculty for an interview.
 This is normally done no later than the spring semester of the sophomore year.
 Transfer teacher licensure candidates should complete the application before or at the beginning of the first semester at Bluefield College.
 The teacher licensure candidate must meet the following requirements for admission to the Teacher Education Program:

-- 1. Complete an application, including essay questions with a minimum score as noted in the rubric provided on the application. - 2.
-Request three recommendation forms to be completed by non-education college faculty. - 3.
-Have and maintain an overall grade point average of 3.0 or better. - 4.
-Have and maintain at least a 2.75 average in the major (endorsement) area and demonstrate proficiency in the area. - 5.
-Have and maintain at least a 2.75 grade point average in all professional education courses.
-No grade below C (2.00) will be accepted toward licensure in any professional education course including student teaching. - 6.
-Demonstrate proficiency in written and oral communication, reading, and mathematics by achieving minimum scores on tests designated by the School of Education and/or the Virginia State Board of Education (currently Praxis Core Mathematics and Virginia Communication and Literacy Assessment) and through subsequent course work, if warranted.
-It is the teacher licensure candidate's responsibility to submit required test scores to the School of Education. - 7.
-Successfully complete ENG 1013, ENG 1023, PSY 1013 and EDU 2003, with no less than a grade of C (2.00). - 8.
-Complete background check requirements as mandated by Tazewell County Public Schools for participation in field observations and student teaching. - 9.
-Complete a teacher education interview with a minimum score of 3 or above (out of 5) according to the rubric provided on the instruction sheet. - 10.
-Demonstrate moral, social, and intellectual qualities deemed acceptable to the teaching profession. - 11.
-Possess those health and physical qualities that are deemed necessary for teaching.
+- Complete an application, including essay questions with a minimum score as noted in the rubric provided on the application. - Request three recommendation forms to be completed by non-education college faculty. - Have and maintain an overall grade point average of 3.0 or better. - Have and maintain at least a 2.75 average in the major (endorsement) area and demonstrate proficiency in the area. - Have and maintain at least a 2.75 grade point average in all professional education courses.
+No grade below C (2.00) will be accepted toward licensure in any professional education course including student teaching. - Demonstrate proficiency in written and oral communication, reading, and mathematics by achieving minimum scores on tests designated by the School of Education and/or the Virginia State

+Board of Education (currently Praxis Core Mathematics and Virginia Communication and Literacy Assessment) and through subsequent course work, if warranted.
+It is the teacher licensure candidate's responsibility to submit required test scores to the School of Education.

+- Successfully complete ENG 1013, ENG 1023, PSY 1013 and EDU 2003, with no less than a grade of C (2.00). - Complete background check requirements as mandated by Tazewell County Public Schools for participation in field observations and student teaching. - Complete a teacher education interview with a minimum score of 3 or above (out of 5) according to the rubric provided on the instruction sheet. - Demonstrate moral, social, and intellectual qualities deemed acceptable to the teaching profession. - Possess those health and physical qualities that are deemed necessary for teaching.

 Teacher licensure candidates should be aware that individuals who have been convicted of a felony or who have had a teaching license revoked or suspended may not be eligible for a Virginia teaching license.
 Such individuals should petition the State Board of Education to determine eligibility before pursuing a teacher licensure program.
 For additional information, please contact the School of Education.

 Applications are accepted throughout the year, and interviews will be scheduled on an as needed basis.
 The teacher licensure candidate must be formally admitted to the Teacher Education Program prior to enrolling in the following courses:

-EDU 3043 Curriculum, Assessment, and Instruction in Secondary Schools (PreK-12, 6-12)

-EDU 3253 Teaching Reading in the Content Area (PreK-12, 6-12)

-EDU 3053 Reading and Language Arts (PreK-6, Special Education)

-EDU 4053 Diagnostic and Remedial Reading (PreK-6, Special Education)

-EDU 3163 Methods in Teaching PreK-6 Mathematics (PreK-6)

-EDU 3193 Teaching Science & Social Studies Prek-6 (PreK-6)

-EDU 3182 Teaching Secondary Mathematics (6-12 Mathematics)

-EDU 3901 Pre Student Teaching Field Experience II

-EDU 4101 Pre Student Teaching Field Experience III

-EDU 4433 Assessment and Evaluation in Special Education (Special Education)

-EDU 4443 Teaching Students with Disabilities for Success in the General Classroom (Special Education)

-EDU 4453 Collaboration and Transition for Students with Disabilities throughout the Educational Experience (Special Education)
+- EDU 3043 Curriculum, Assessment, and Instruction in Secondary Schools (PreK-12, 6-12) - EDU 3253 Teaching Reading in the Content Area (PreK-12, 6-12) - EDU 3053 Reading and Language Arts (PreK-6, Special Education) - EDU 4053 Diagnostic and Remedial Reading (PreK-6, Special Education) - EDU 3163 Methods in Teaching PreK-6 Mathematics (PreK-6) - EDU 3193 Teaching Science & Social Studies Prek-6 (PreK-6) - EDU 3182 Teaching Secondary Mathematics (6-12 Mathematics) - EDU 4103 Dynamic Learning Environments - EDU 4433 Assessment and Evaluation in Special Education (Special Education) - EDU 4443 Teaching Students with Disabilities for Success in the General Classroom (Special Education) - EDU 4453 Collaboration and Transition for Students with Disabilities throughout the Educational Experience (Special Education)